*Applications now re-opened! The deadline to apply is 21 June 2021, 5pm.

 - Develop your skills using software and hardware

-*Our use of the word ‘women’ is inclusive of anyone who identifies as a woman, non-binary or gender non-confirming person, including transgender women.
+*Our use of the words ‘women’ or ‘woman’ are inclusive of anyone who identifies as a woman, including transgender women.